 - Consider buying a washing up tub, which is very handy on the road; you can purchase it for 10 dollars in supermarkets or camping gear shops.

-My preferred piece is a functional body-map that you can use for sleeping and as well as a layer for outdoor activities in cooler months.
+My preferred piece is a functional body map that you can use for sleeping and a layer for outdoor activities in cooler months.

 Here you can read more about what to wear when travelling in Australia.